Phillies fan injured by flying hot dog launched by Phanatic

 She left the game to get checked out at a hospital, and she says she has a small hematoma.

-The Phillies apologized to McVay Tuesday, and have offered her tickets to any game.
+The Phillies apologized to McVay on Tuesday and the team has offered her tickets to any game.

 Comments